open-telemetry/opentelemetry-collector-contrib/exporter/splunkhecexporter/README.md

 - `key_file` (no default) Path to the TLS key to use for TLS required connections.
 - `max_content_length_logs` (default: 2097152): Maximum log payload size in bytes.
 Log batches of bigger size will be broken down into several requests.
 Default value is 2097152 bytes (2 MiB).
 Maximum allowed value is 838860800 (~ 800 MB).
-Keep in mind that Splunk Observability backend doesn't accept requests bigger than 2 MiB.
-This configuration value can be raised only if used with Splunk Core/Cloud.
 When set to 0, it will treat as infinite length and it will create only 1 request per batch.
 - `max_content_length_metrics` (default: 2097152): Maximum metric payload size in bytes.
 Metric batches of bigger size will be broken down into several requests.
 Default value is 2097152 bytes (2 MiB).
 Maximum allowed value is 838860800 (~ 800 MB).
 When set to 0, it will treat as infinite length and it will create only one request per batch.